cui-unige/cuso-winter-school/README.md

   Professor Vangheluwe will present formalisms needed to study cyber-physical systems: Causal Block Diagrams, Statecharts, Petri Nets.
 The CBDs and Statecharts allow to explain, after a short introduction to control theory (PID controllers), how to model, simulate, optimize, and finally, deploy a controller for example, an autonomous vehicle.

-The following will be presented in the lectures:

-* Causal Block Diagrams syntax and semantics (in enough detail to build one's own Simulink-like simulator ... and code generator)

-   Algebraic Causal Block Diagrams (denotational and operational), loop detection and solving.
-   Discrete-Time Causal Block Diagrams
-   Continuous-Time Causal Block Diagrams (denotational, translational semantics approximation)

-* PID controllers (in CBDs)
-   shooting problems, optimization and deployment of controllers

-* Statecharts to model timed, autonomous and reactive systems at a discrete-event abstraction level

-* Modelling Language Engineering:  to introduce syntax and semantics of languages,

 Oscar Corcho is a full Professor at Universidad Politécnica de Madrid (UPM) where he is leading a team of 15 people (including post-docs, PhD students and software engineers) at the Ontology Engineering Group.
 - He co-founded LocaliData in 2013, a spin-off that aims at obtaining added value from the combination of open and closed data in the context of medium and large smart cities (http://www.localidata.com/).